Grant Brebner: Early career

 On leaving school in 1994, Brebner signed for Manchester United as an apprentice, playing in the FA Youth Cup winning side of 1995 and turning professional soon after.
-It is hard leaving home at 16, but if I had not accepted the offer to go to Manchester United I knew I would have regretted it for the rest of my career.
-One of the best things about United is that there is no-one there who thinks they are a superstar.
 FourFourTwo magazine hailed him as the latest big talent to be produced by Manchester United's youth system.

 After four years in United's youth and reserve teams, Brebner was loaned to Cambridge United, where he scored his first senior goal while making six appearances.
 A further loan spell was spent back in Edinburgh at Hibernian (a team he grew up supporting), where Brebner suffered relegation at the end of the 1997–98 season.
 Despite the club's relegation, manager Alex McLeish praised his performance, due to "his composure and awareness in matches and has good attitude".

 Brebner was then transferred permanently to Reading at the start of the 1998–99 season.
 He was already 21 years old, but had never played a single first-team game for Manchester United.
 During his time at Reading, he scored 10 goals in 41 league games.
 He was also responsible for scoring the first ever goal at the Madejski Stadium, but he suffered from homesickness during his time at the club.